-- Help contacts with personal and business introductions.
+- Provide new contacts with valuable personal and business introductions.

-- Make sure contacts have a good understanding of your business goals.
+- Make sure contacts have a good understanding of your firm’s business goals.

 Disclosure: Registered representative and investment advisor representative of and securities offered through OneAmerica Securities Inc., a registered investment advisor, member FINRA, SIPC.
 Wealth Woman and Personal Economics Group are not affiliates of OneAmerica Securities or the companies of OneAmerica and are not broker-dealers or registered investment advisors.